Daniel4-Scratch/miao-image/docs/README.md

 ```
 miao.exe png <input.miao> <output.png>
 ```

-### Alternate Method
-Miao Image can also convert through two parameters.
-If the given file path is a miao file it will convert it.
-The output file will be located in the working directory with the same name as the input file but with the `.png` extension.
+Alternatively you can use two parameters to convert.
+The output file will be located in the working directory with the same name but with the `.png` extension
 ```
 miao.exe png <input.miao>
 ```